xCORViSx/AgentMasta/ROADMAP.md

 - ✅ / prefix syntax for workspace names
 - ✅ Type identifiers (A/ and c/) for selective root instructions
 - ✅ Root replacement commands (!, !A, !c) for reverting to default instructions
-- ✅ Profile types display command (proftypes)
+- ✅ Profile types display command (!types)
 - ✅ wsdir command for workspace directory management
 - ✅ Deletion commands for workspaces and profiles
 - ✅ Enhanced UX with warnings and confirmation prompts
-- ✅ Complete documentation
+- ✅ Complete documentation with consistent help text
 - ✅ Installation scripts for all platforms
 - ✅ VS Code integration

-**Next Action:** Consider tagging a new release version v1.4.0 with the root replacement feature.
+**Next Action:** Consider tagging a new release version with the recent documentation improvements and command rename.

 ---

 ## Version History

-- **v1.4.0** (October 29, 2025) - Added root instructions replacement commands (!, !A, !c)
+- **v1.4.0** (October 29, 2025) - Added default instructions replacement commands (!, !A, !c)
 - **v1.3.0** (October 29, 2025) - Added proftypes command and improved profile creation UX
 - **v1.2.0** (October 28, 2025) - Added workspace type identifiers (A/ and c/)
 - **v1.1.0** (October 28, 2025) - Added deletion commands and enhanced UX